University of Puerto Rico: History

+In 1953, a magazine named La Torre (with no relation to the newspaper of the same name) began being published.
+In 1954, the then-professor Alegría protested before the Consejo de Educación Superior how visiting professors were being given better privileges than the locals.
+Believing that Benítez requesting the maximum salary for all failed to properly compensate based on competency.

+Vicente Geigel Polanco, who taught law and social sciences in the UPR, was a proponent of reform writing about it in the essays La reforma universitaria and El problema educativo.
+Act No. 1 of 1966, restructuring the university.
+The system change to three campuses-Río Piedras, Mayagüez and Medical Sciences.
+As a consequence, Benítez stopped being rector and instead served as president, holding the office until 1971.
+The following year several regional colleges were established: Arecibo, Cayey and Humacao.
+Five more were created in the following years: Ponce (1969), Bayamón (1971), Aguadilla (1972), Carolina (1973), and Utuado (1978).
+In 1979, WRTU began broadcasting from the Río Piedras campus.

-1998 – Act No. 186 of August 7, 1998, provides for the gradual autonomy of regional schools as provided by the Board of Trustees, to lead to eleven autonomous units.
+Act No. 186 of August 7, 1998, provides for the gradual autonomy of regional schools as provided by the Board of Trustees, to lead to eleven autonomous units.

 2010–2011 University of Puerto Rico strikes where a series of strikes which occurred as a result of administrative budget cuts and an attempt to impose an $800 quota for students.

 July 2010, the Middle States Commission on Higher Education placed the accreditation of the university on probation citing concerns about shortfalls in the governance of the institution.
 By the end of 2011, all 11 campuses had regained full accreditation after demonstrating significant progress in this area.

 2017 – The UPR's staff organized a strike in opposition to budget cuts proposed by the Financial Oversight and Management Board for Puerto Rico.

 After the impact of Hurricane Maria the university suffered damages totaling over $175 million.
 The university system was still in the process of acquiring FEMA funding to repair damages and as a result still suffered from structural damage months after the hurricane.
 The hurricane also affected the process of accreditation since eight campuses where in non compliance according to of the Middle States Commission on Higher Education.
 The eleven campuses opened within two months of Hurricane Maria, offering a sense of structure and normalcy for professors and students.

 2019– During Jorge Haddock tenure the university newspaper, Diálogo, after 32 years in print, was moved online and employees were laid off until only the editor and an assistant remained.
 They were reassigned, while the newspaper was moved from the central administration to the Arecibo campus.

 2021 – In June the Financial Oversight and Management Board cut $94 million from the UPR budget which would have drastically affected the institutions ability to operate.
 The local government intervened and assigned the money necessary before the August semester commenced.